Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: A change-making problem and its solution value

 \section{A change-making problem and its solution value}

 This section is a technical preparation surrounding a particular $p$-adic change-making problem.
 In general, a ``change-making problem'' involves finding the minimal number of ``coins'' in a given coin set needed to achieve a particular fixed value.
-Rigidly, given a set $\cC = \{c_1, \dots, c_m\}$ of positive integers and a fixed value $N$, the change-making problem involves finding a tuple $(t_1, \dots, t_m)$ of nonnegative integers such that $t_1 c_1 + \dots + t_m c_m = N$, and that minimizes $t_1 + \dots + t_m$.
+More explicitly, given a set $\cC = \{c_1, \dots, c_m\}$ of positive integers and a fixed integer $N$, the change-making problem involves finding a tuple $(t_1, \dots, t_m)$ of nonnegative integers such that $t_1 c_1 + \dots + t_m c_m = N$, and that minimizes $t_1 + \dots + t_m$.
 See \cite{CLRS} for a broader analysis of change-making problems.

 Let $\bf{i}$ be a finite set of positive integers coprime to $p$.
-For any $a\in\Z_{\ge 1}$ consider the index set of pairs
+For any integer $a\ge 1$, consider the index set of pairs

 We will fix a \textbf{system of coins} or \textbf{coin set}

 Each integer $c_{ij} \coloneqq ip^j$ in $\mathcal{C}$ is called a \textbf{coin}.
 Since every $i\in \bi$ is coprime to $p$, the indexing map $(i,j) \mapsto c_{ij}$ is a bijection between $I$ and $\cC$.
 For every integer $N \ge 0$, let